 - The pre-tensioner seat belt cannot be reused after activation.
-It must be replaced together with the retractor and buckle as a unit. - If the vehicle becomes involved in a frontal collision but the pre-tensioner is not activated, be sure to have the pretensioner system checked and, if necessary, replaced by your NISSAN dealer. - No unauthorized changes should be made to any components or wiring of the pre-tensioner seat belt system.
+It must be replaced together with the retractor and buckle as a unit. - If the vehicle becomes involved in a frontal collision but the pre-tensioner is not activated, be sure to have the pre-tensioner system checked and, if necessary, replaced by your NISSAN dealer. - No unauthorized changes should be made to any components or wiring of the pre-tensioner seat belt system.
 This is to prevent accidental activation of the pre-tensioner seat belt or damage to the pre-tensioner seat belt operation.
 Tampering with the pre-tensioner seat belt system may result in serious personal injury.

-system should be done by a NISSAN dealer.
+- Work around and on the pre-tensioner system should be done by a NISSAN dealer.
 Installation of electrical equipment should also be done by a NISSAN dealer.
-Unauthorized electrical test equipment and probing devices should not be used on the pre-tensioner seat belt system.
-If you need to dispose of the pre-
+Unauthorized electrical test equipment and probing devices should not be used on the pre-tensioner seat belt system. - If you need to dispose of the pretensioner or scrap the vehicle, contact a NISSAN dealer.
+Correct pre-tensioner disposal procedures are set forth in the appropriate NISSAN Service Manual.
+Incorrect disposal procedures could cause personal injury.